 One should never confuse his/her sadness or mood swings with any mental disorder.
 Tensions arise when your negative thinking is recurrent, consistent, and self-destructive, and you let yourself live in an opaque screen of concepts, labels, images, beliefs, judgments, and definitions.
-Depression and anxiety involve such disabling disturbances in emotion, from the sadness of depression to the unrealistic elation and irritability of mania.
+Depression and anxiety involve such disabling disturbances in emotion, from the sadness of depression and anxiety to the unrealistic elation and irritability of mania.

 What’s the Link?

 Although people usually discuss depression and anxiety in their conversations, scarcely any of us know the true interpenetrating of their meaning, and so we end up confusing them up with one another.
 This is because many people with anxiety also develop depression and vice versa.
 However, the fact cannot be denied that each disorder has its history, cause, emotional and behavioral symptoms, and it’s crucial to accurately identify each theory to get the right diagnosis.

 The essential feature of a major depressive episode is a period of at least 2-week during which there is either depressed mood or the loss of interest or pleasure in nearly all activities.